H12O – CNIO Haematological Malignancies Clinical Research Unit

 In the Haematological Malignancies Clinical Research Unit at CNIO we investigate:

-• Immunotherapy: NK-CARs, BITES, T-CARs and immune checkpoints inhibitors.
+• Immunotherapy: NK-CARs, BITES, T-CARs, and immune checkpoint inhibitors.

 Up